Analyzing Eos Energy Enterprises (EOSE) and Its Rivals

-Eos Energy Enterprises (NASDAQ: EOSE) is one of 42 public companies in the “Miscellaneous electrical machinery, equipment, & supplies” industry, but how does it contrast to its rivals?
-We will compare Eos Energy Enterprises to similar businesses based on the strength of its risk, institutional ownership, valuation, analyst recommendations, earnings, profitability and dividends.
+Eos Energy Enterprises (NASDAQ: EOSE) is one of 42 public companies in the “Miscellaneous electrical machinery, equipment, & supplies” industry, but how does it contrast to its peers?
+We will compare Eos Energy Enterprises to similar businesses based on the strength of its earnings, dividends, analyst recommendations, valuation, risk, institutional ownership and profitability.

-This is a breakdown of current ratings and target prices for Eos Energy Enterprises and its rivals, as provided by MarketBeat.
+This is a summary of current ratings and price targets for Eos Energy Enterprises and its peers, as reported by MarketBeat.

 |Sell Ratings